bodebisi/Darey.io-Projects/Project 11 - ANSIBLE CONFIGURATION MANAGEMENT – AUTOMATE PROJECT 7 TO 10.md

 sudo apt-get update
 sudo apt-get install jenkins

+Confirm Jenkins status:
+#### sudo systemctl status jenkins

 ##### Create a new Freestyle project ansible in Jenkins and point it to your ‘ansible-config-mgt’ repository.
 ##### Configure Webhook in GitHub and set webhook to trigger ansible build.
 ##### Configure a Post-build job to save all (**) files, like you did it in Project 9.

 <img width="1280" alt="Screen Shot 2023-08-30 at 10 24 42 PM" src="https://github.com/bodebisi/Darey.io-Projects/assets/132711315/4f24a167-eb89-46e5-b2b5-70350f6cd6cd">

-5. Test your setup by making some change in README.MD file in master branch and make sure that builds starts automatically and Jenkins saves the files (build artifacts) in following folder
+5. Test your setup by making some change in README.MD file in main branch and make sure that builds starts automatically and Jenkins saves the files (build artifacts) in following folder

 <img width="822" alt="Screen Shot 2023-08-30 at 10 40 44 PM" src="https://github.com/bodebisi/Darey.io-Projects/assets/132711315/fda807e9-d6f1-4555-a810-578c3a43b3fe">